TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4-RecommenderSystem/doc/project4_desc.md

 ### GR5243 Fall 2019 Applied Data Science
 ### Project 4 Collaborative Filtering Algorithms Evaluation

-In this project, working in teams, you will evaluate and **compare** algorithms for **Collaborative Filtering**.
+In this project, working in teams, you will implement, evaluate and **compare** algorithms for **Collaborative Filtering**.

 ### Challenge
-*Collaborative filtering* refers to the process of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
+*Collaborative filtering* refers to the process of making automatic predictions (*filtering*) about the interests of a user by collecting preferences or taste information from many users (*collaborating*).

 For this project, each team is assigned **specific algorithms** from the *Collaborative filtering* literature.
 You will study the algorithms carefully and implement them, from scratch. **Algorithm assignments will be posted to a piazza post specific to individual groups**.

 For submission, you will submit the GitHub repo of your codes, a *testing* report (must be a **reproducible** R notebook or a similar format) on the algorithms in terms of a *side-by-side* comparison of their performance and computational efficiency.

-For presentation, each team should briefly explain what each algorithm does, how the evaluation was carried out, and what are the main results.
+For presentation, each team should briefly explain

++ what each algorithm does;
++ how the evaluation was carried out;
++ and what are the main results.

 All developments need to be carried out in group-shared private repo on [https://www.github.com/TZstatsADS/] with clear project management log, taking advantage of GitHub issues.

 Each week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

-- week 1 [10/30]: Introduction and project description.
+- week 1 [Oct 30/31]: Introduction and project description.
-- week 2 [11/6]:  Introduction to Recommender Systems.
-Q&A.
+- week 2 [Nov 6/7]:  Introduction to Recommender Systems; Starter codes; Q&A.
+- week 3 [Nov 13/14]: Discussion of assigned algorithms.

 #### Evaluation criteria